 The Apple AirPods Pro Truly Wireless are slightly better truly wireless in-ears than the Amazon Echo Buds Truly Wireless.
-They're more comfortable, feel better built, have a much smaller case, and have better ANC.
-On the other hand, the Echo Buds have access to a 3-band graphic EQ and charge quicker.
+The Apple are more comfortable, feel better built, have a much smaller case, and have better ANC.
+On the other hand, the Amazon have access to a 3-band graphic EQ and charge quicker.

 The Amazon Echo Buds Truly Wireless and the Jabra Elite 75t Truly Wireless are both decent truly wireless in-ear headphones.
-The Elite 75t are more comfortable, feel slightly better built, have better controls, a better microphone, and a longer single-charge battery life.
-On the other hand, the Echo Buds isolate much more background noise thanks to their ANC feature, and their case provides more charges, giving them a longer overall battery life.
+The Jabra are more comfortable, feel slightly better built, have better controls, a better microphone, and a longer single-charge battery life.
+On the other hand, the Amazon isolate much more background noise thanks to their ANC feature, and their case provides more charges, giving them a longer overall battery life.

 The Samsung Galaxy Buds+ Truly Wireless are marginally better truly wireless in-ears than the Amazon Echo Buds Truly Wireless.
 The Galaxy Buds+ are more comfortable, have a more accurate and balanced out-of-the-box sound profile, a better microphone, and a much longer single-charge battery life.
-On the other hand, the Echo Buds isolate background sound much better thanks to their ANC feature, and have a better app that includes a graphic EQ to customize your sound profile.
+On the other hand, the Amazon isolate background sound much better thanks to their ANC feature and have a better app that includes a graphic EQ to customize your sound profile.